HCL-TECH-SOFTWARE/dependency-injection/README.md

 ## Sample Application

-The application consists of a `pinger` which emits 10 `ping` messages at a certain speed, and a `logger` which prints a log message each time it receives one of those `ping` messages.
+The application consists of a `pinger` which emits 10 `ping` messages at a certain speed, and a `logSystem` which prints a log message each time it receives one of those `ping` messages.
 By default the `ping` messages are emitted slowly with 2 seconds between each message, and the log messages just contain a simple "Pinged" message.

 Here is the composite structure diagram of the `Top` capsule that shows the simple structure of this application: